Prairie Volunteers Open the Doors to Discovery

 Administrative: Welcome to the glamorous world of data entry, and office support.
 Our wonderful administrative volunteers help us ensure our office tasks are up to date and maintained.
 An individual who is computer savvy and enjoys an office atmosphere is perfect for this position.

 Junior Counselor (ages 13-18): Our Junior Counselors have the most fun!
 Junior Counselors help us with our scout programs, day camps, and special events throughout the year.
 This is the perfect opportunity for youth looking for a great leadership experience.
-Apply early as slots fill up fast!

 Current PCC Volunteers